fastlane/fastlane/Deliverfile.md

 ```

 ##### screenshots_path
 A path to a folder containing subfolders for each language.
 This will automatically detect the device type based on the image resolution.
+Also includes Watch Support.

 ##### skip_pdf
 If set to `true`, no PDF report will be generated before the actual deployment.
 You can also pass `--force` when calling `deliver`.